 Sergio Perez adds:

 "It was a fairly challenging Friday for us.
-We made some changes going into FP2 that we must analyze because a few things aren't working as expected.
+We made some changes going into FP2 that we must analyse because a few things aren't working as expected.
 The car felt better in some ways from FP1 into the second session and in other ways not, there is plenty to work on to try to understand the direction we have taken.
 It has been a very difficult day in terms of mileage, starting in FP1 and we lost some track time in FP2 but I think we have some good data to go over tonight.
-If we can find a few tenths then that would turn things in our favor this weekend, we just have to understand where we are at the moment with the car".
+If we can find a few tenths then that would turn things in our favour this weekend, we just have to understand where we are at the moment with the car".

 "For me, today was a bit of a harder Friday.
 FP1 was a bit tricky, I improved in terms of driving in FP2, but there is still quite a bit of work to do.
 I don't think that anyone really put their lap together.
 Qualifying is tomorrow, when hopefully we'll have a good run.
 Let's push".